IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

 ### How to set robot in EKI mode in order to listen to Linux-PC

+**Import**: If you´re not familiar with ROS2 and AIP commands, please check out the [Cheatsheet with terminal commands](/docs/cheatsheet_terminal.md) for quick help.

 1. Switch to user group Administrator on SmartPad
 2. Activate project "ros2_driver" on SmartPad, if not already active
     - Open project management window (Blue WorkVisual icon, gear with robot inside)